EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/home-page.md

 * [Browse and manage files](files.md)
 * [Log into back-ends](ssh.md)

-General purpose features are described below.

 ---

-## Restart your Open OnDemand session
+## Restart your session

-Select the **Help (?)** menu, **Restart Web Server** option to restart your Open OnDemand session.
+Select the **Help (?)** menu, **Restart Web Server** option to restart your session.

 ![Help menu button](../../images/open-ondemand/help-menu.png){: class="border-img center"} ***Help (?)** menu button*

 !!!
 Info

-    Despite its name, this option does not restart the Open OnDemand web server!
+    Despite its name, this option does not restart the web server upon which Open OnDemand runs!
 It restarts your session only.
 It does not affect other users!

 !!!
 Tip

-    If the Open OnDemand service or apps have been updated during your session, then **Restart Web Server** allows you to pick up such changes without having to log out and log back into Open OnDemand,
+    If Open OnDemand has been updated during your session, then **Restart Web Server** allows you to pick up such changes without having to log out and log back in again.

 ---